Skint Dad

 However, this financial year is running away fast.

-When we get to 6th April 2020, you will no longer be able to claim for any tax relief in 2015, and you’ll miss out of a tax refund of up to £212 just for 2015/16.
+When we get to the 6th April new tax year, you will no longer be able to claim for any tax relief for five years ago, and you’ll miss out of a tax refund.
+See what else you need to do before the end of the tax year.

 What is Marriage Allowance?